6 Functions of Logistics: Roles of Logistics in the Supply Chain

 Let's dive in.

-6 logistics functions
+6 functions of logistics

 All logistics operations, regardless of the size of the organization they serve, fulfill certain roles that support the movement of goods or services.
 Let's see what those roles are and how they all come together in a transportation management process.